rmacas/academic-website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: "My research interests include gravitational waves, multi-messenger astronomy and astrophysics."
+bio: "I am interested in data analysis and astrophysics of gravitational waves, and their application for multi-messenger astronomy."

 interests:
 - Gravitational Waves